Ravi River

-Under the Indus Waters Treaty of 1960, the waters of the Ravi and two other rivers were allocated to India.
+Under the Indus Waters Treaty of 1960, the waters of the Ravi and two other rivers of the Punjab (Sutlej and Beas River) were allocated to India.
 Subsequently, the Indus Basin Project was developed in Pakistan, which transfers waters from western rivers of the Indus system to replenish the portion of the Ravi River lying in that country.
 Many inter-basin water transfers, irrigation, hydropower and multipurpose projects have been built in India.

 History

-According to ancient history traced to Vedas, the Ravi River was known as Irāvatī (इरावती).
+According to ancient history traced to the Vedas, the Ravi River was known as Irāvatī (इरावती).